Along With the Gods: The Two PushLaunch Tasks

 Okay… so I stumbled upon a 5-minute delay… no big deal, right?
 Let me show you why this behavior caught my attention.

 A couple of my VMs are running the Windows Insider build.
-Almost every week, when a new version arrives, I will copy the most important DLL and exe files to my own device and do a wild text search at it.
+Almost every week, when a new version arrives, I copy the most important DLL and exe files to my device and do a wild text search on them.
+So, for example, I always make sure I get a copy of the important enterprisecsps.dll file.

 Guess what it showed me?
 Besides the Windows MDM Push notification, we suddenly have a new Windows MMPC Push function